OBS Mode

 Phase 3: Inbound Segment

 Inbound Turn and Course Set: At the outbound limit, execute a left turn to intercept the inbound course (032 degrees for Runway 03 at Cranfield).
 Adjust the OBS course selector to this inbound heading.
-The CDI will now provide lateral guidance for the final approach segment.
+The CDI now provides lateral guidance for the final approach segment.

 Descent and Configuration: Identify the Final Approach Fix (FAF) at 6.6 nautical miles DME from EGTC.
-Begin your descent from the initial approach altitude (2500 feet) to the Minimum Descent Altitude (730 feet for this approach).
-Configure the aircraft with appropriate flaps and manage your target airspeed between 95-100 knots.
-Set the MDA in your altimeter pre-select for enhanced situational awareness.
+Begin descent from 2500 feet to the Minimum Descent Altitude of 730 feet.
+Configure the aircraft with appropriate flaps and manage airspeed in the 95–100 knot range.
+Set the MDA in the altimeter pre-select for enhanced situational awareness.

 Phase 4: Final Approach

-Final Approach Segment: Continuously monitor the NDB bearing pointer and your GPS for lateral guidance.
-Make heading adjustments as needed to maintain the inbound course.
-Cross-reference your progress with the current NDB approach chart, ensuring compliance with all published restrictions.
+Final Approach Segment: Continuously cross-check the NDB bearing pointer and GPS CDI for lateral guidance.
+Make heading corrections as needed to maintain the inbound course.
+Reference the published approach chart to verify compliance with all altitude and distance restrictions.

-Missed Approach Procedure: If visual references are not established at the MDA, initiate the published missed approach procedure.
-This typically involves climbing to a safe altitude and executing a specific turn or hold, often returning to the NDB to enter a holding pattern.
-Use heading mode initially, then transition to OBS mode to manage the holding entry efficiently.
+Missed Approach Procedure: If visual references are not established at the MDA, initiate the published missed approach.
+Climb to a safe altitude and execute the specified turn or hold, typically returning to the NDB for holding entry.
+Use heading mode initially, then transition to OBS mode to manage the holding entry.

 Essential Tips for OBS and NDB Approaches